ArchiveBox/docs/Upgrading-or-Merging-Archives.md

 **ℹ️ How it works internally:**

 The same command is used for initializing a new archive and upgrading an existing one. `archivebox init` is indempotent and safely be run multiple times.
-Running it will ensure your collection is on the latest version and all the files are in their correct locations.
+Running it will ensure your collection is on the latest version and all the files are in their correct locations. `archivebox status` can be used to check for orphan/corrupted snapshots or invalid index data.

 There are three main areas on disk that ArchiveBox modifies during upgrades:
 - `index.sqlite3` contains the SQLite3 DB index that gets upgraded automatically by Django based on the changes in [`archivebox/core/models.py`](https://github.com/ArchiveBox/ArchiveBox/blob/dev/archivebox/core/models.py).